IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/PGXN.md

-## PGXN (PostgreSQL Extension Network):
+# PGXN (PostgreSQL Extension Network):

-### Uploading the Extension on PGXN:

-- It is a collaborative platform and centralized repository for PostgreSQL extensions.
-It provides a platform for developers to share, distribute, and collaborate on PostgreSQL extensions, enhancing the overall ecosystem and community support for PostgreSQL.
+PGXN is a centralized repository solely focused on the distribution of PostgreSQL extensions.
+It facilitates developers in sharing and distributing their PostgreSQL extensions, contributing to the overall ecosystem and accessibility of extensions for the PostgreSQL community.

-To set up and use PGXN to publish using the website and distribute your extension to other users, you can follow these steps:
+## Uploading the Extension on PGXN:
 ### Step 1: Set up a PGXN Account:
 Visit [PGXN manager](https://manager.pgxn.org/) and create an account.
 This will allow you to manage your extensions and publish them on the PGXN repository.

 ### Step 2: Prepare Your Extension:
-Ensure that your extension is properly developed, tested, and ready for distribution.
+- Ensure that your extension is properly developed, tested, and ready for distribution.
 Make sure you have a well-documented README file, docfile, changelog, SQL scripts, and any necessary code files or dependencies.
+- Refer to documentation on how to create a [Simple Postgres Extension](https://github.com/IshaanAdarsh/Postgres-extension-tutorial/pull/14)

 ### Step 3: Create a PGXN Metadata File:
 PGXN requires a metadata file that provides information about your extension.
 Create a file named `META.json` that includes details such as the extension name, version, author, description, dependencies, and other relevant information.
-Refer to the PGXN documentation for the required format and fields.
+Refer to the [PGXN documentation](https://pgxn.org/spec/) for the required format and fields.

 #### Code for META.json file for my_extension:
 ```json